cBioPortal/datahub-study-curation-tools/tmb/calculate_tmb/Readme.md

 Step 2: Extract the size of genome coding area of DNA in megabase(Mb) within the study (L)
 - a megabase is 1,000,000 DNA basepairs
 - For WES/WGS: L = 30M
-- For targeted sequenced studies: refer to the `CDS` field in related gene panel files
+- For targeted sequenced studies: refer to the `CDS` field in related gene panel files (for panels size <0.2M, TMB is not calculated and marked as "NA")

 Step 3: Calculate TMB
 `TMB = N/L`